danielfireman/temp-to-go/Readme.md

 # Temperature to go

-> Status: Just starting

 Would you always wanted to know when to turn on the fan or the air conditioner during the night?
 Good news is that your problem will be solved soon!

 Besides solve this very important problem, our small projects has some other goals: